badpopcorn/zeebe-graphql-connector/README.md

 6. If the service task header `graphql_data_key` is set, then a Zeebe Process Instance Variable, named after the header's value, will be populated with the data returned by the GraphQL query/mutation.
+7. If the service header `graphql_data_prefix` is set, then the resulting instance variables will be prefixed with its value.

 The feelContext: